 Your morning beauty ritual has probably been cut back or abandoned due to the demands of a young child.
 One-third of you are successful in “grabb[ing] a minute here and there” to prepare.
-Most of you probably have nostalgia for the times when you had more time than just to brush your hair.
+Most of you probably have nostalgia for the times when you had more time than just brushing your hair.
 Planning seems to be essential for those of you who manage a 20- or 30-minute getting-ready routine.
 So that you don’t have to worry about it in the morning, many of you take showers and wash your hair in the evening.
 Organizing your outfit and accessories for the following day is also beneficial.

 Your beauty routine is not simply impacted by time.
 The family budget for toiletries and cosmetics is reduced due to the additional financial strains a baby brings.
 You want to look at must-haves for new mums in all areas.

 - Washing your hair at night will save you time in the morning.
 The following day, you can straighten or style it.